jondeuce/DECAES.jl/README.md

 1. Add DECAES.jl to a named Julia project environment separate from your global environment
 2. Build the `decaes` launcher script at `~/.julia/bin` for running DECAES from the command line

-DECAES can then be run from the command line via `decaes <COMMAND LINE ARGS>`, provided `~/.julia/bin` is added to your `PATH`.
+DECAES can then be run as `decaes <COMMAND LINE ARGS>`.
+Add `~/.julia/bin` to your `PATH` so the shell can find the launcher;
+otherwise, invoke it using the full path `~/.julia/bin/decaes`.
-Run `decaes --help` for available arguments.
+Run `decaes --help` to list the available arguments.

 ## Quickstart

-If you are new to DECAES, the best place to start is the [examples repository](https://github.com/jondeuce/mwiexamples).
+If you are new to DECAES, start with the [examples repository](https://github.com/jondeuce/mwiexamples), which provides:
-There, we provide:

 * A walk-through tutorial for using the MATLAB and command-line DECAES interfaces
-* Example multi spin-echo (MSE) data for demonstrating MWI processing
+* Example multi-spin echo (MSE) data for demonstrating MWI processing

 ## Documentation